HighHillz/Online_Diary/README.md

 - Choose your favourite colour as highlighter.

 ## Updates
-- Bug Patched: Space bar on content fields not working.
+- Bug patched: Space bar on content fields not working.
 - Bug patched: Today button not working when navigating through search bar.

 ## Version